Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2 and more

 Kraft has gone over his receiving yards market in five of his last six games when playing an opponent with a winning record and top third defense, with an average of 40.2 receiving yards per game.
 SportsLine's model projects that he'll have 45.5 receiving yards against Washington on Thursday.
 Click here to sign up for Boom Fantasy:

-Ekeler is certainly in a shared backfield with Chris Rodriguez and Jacory Croskey-Merritt, but Ekeler still had 26 yards of rushing in the opener, and SportsLine's model is projecting that he'll have 34 in Week 2 against the Packers.
-Combine picks for a parlay on Boom Fantasy for a potential payout of 5.22x.
+McLaurin scored in eight of his last nine games in 2024, and with Deebo Samuel now holding the defense's attention, that opens a path for McLaurin to find the end zone in Week 2 against the Packers.
+Combine picks for a parlay on Boom Fantasy for a potential payout of 6.3x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Boom Fantasy.
 You can also get NFL props and picks from some of SportsLine's top NFL experts like Adam Silverstein, who went 84-53-4 (+2577) on his last 141 NFL against the spread picks.